alljoyn/xmppconn/README.md

      sudo chown -R xmppconn /opt/alljoyn/apps/xmppconn
      sudo chgrp -R xmppconn /opt/alljoyn/apps/xmppconn

-Note that in the previous section, we ran the command "make NO\_AJ\_GATEWAY=1" in the $ROOTPATH/xmppconn directory.
-The NO\_AJ\_GATEWAY flag means that we are building the "standalone" version of XMPP Connector.
-This time, we will build it without that flag:

-    cd $ROOTPATH/xmppconn
-    make

-Copy the resulting executable, to the "bin" subdirectory of xmppconn app:

-    sudo cp $ROOTPATH/xmppconn/build/xmppconn /opt/alljoyn/apps/xmppconn/bin
+Note that in the *Building from source* section, we ran the `scons` command to build xmppconn and its dependencies.
+It is necessary to build with the `USE_GATEWAY_AGENT=on` flag in order to run as a Gateway Connector.
+If you did not do that then you need to go back to that section and start again from the `scons` command.

-Copy the Manifest file to the top-level xmppconn app directory:
+Now copy the Manifest file to the top-level xmppconn app directory:

-    sudo cp $ROOTPATH/xmppconn/Manifest.xml /opt/alljoyn/apps/xmppconn
+    sudo cp $ALLJOYN_ROOT/gateway/xmppconn/Manifest.xml /opt/alljoyn/apps/xmppconn

-The Manifest file has to be modified to allow the xmppconn process to be run as "xmppconn" user.
-Add the following line after the <env_variables> line:
+The Manifest.xml file has to be modified to allow the xmppconn process to be run as *xmppconn* user.
+Add the following line after the `<env_variables>` line:

     <variable name="HOME">/home/xmppconn</variable>